Have you been wondering about cooking classes in Lisbon? I’ve got you covered!

 The teaching style makes learning about the history of each recipe and how it has been passed down through generations truly meaningful.

-At the end of the class, you will sit down to enjoy a delicious meal with other visitors, paired with local wines.
+At the end of the class, you will sit down to enjoy the delicious meal you made with other visitors, paired with local wines.
 The instructor easily conveys how important food and wine is to Portuguese culture and the cultural exchange is definitely a highlight of the experience.

 Although the class can hold up to 12 people, groups are usually smaller than this, offering a more intimate encounter.